 “Thorn?”
 Avril asked.

 “I thought you understood, but you don’t.
 I told you, people understand us on an intellectual level, but until their experience catches up, they don’t get it.
 Your experience must be catching up.
-We knew you were coming, we heard everything you said in front of Ariel, and so we recruited the vultures we caught earlier to slow you down and let you think you could stroll in here and take your friends.”
+We knew you were coming, we heard everything you said in front of Ariel.
+We recruited the vultures we caught earlier to slow you down and let you think you could stroll in here and take your friends.”

 Thorn, Avril was certain this was the first-sworn, turned to his companions.
 “Should we let them go again, we net a couple more of them each time we do?”